Heap 3

 So, to exploit this program, we can leverage the UAF vulnerability that I previously discussed.
 If we combine this with heap allocation manipulation (via buffer overflow), we can overwrite a specific field in a freed structure (x->flag) with the string "pico".
 This is how it would look like step by step:

-• The allocation size will be between 20 and 40, this way, we increase the likelihood that our new allocation will overlap with the previously freed object struct.
+- The allocation size will be between 20 and 40, this way, we increase the likelihood that our new allocation will overlap with the previously freed

-3. While still in the “allocate object” option, we now input a payload string that will contain "pico" at the end to overwrite the previous flag value "bico".
+- While still in the “allocate object” option, we now input a payload string that will contain

 Solution